-The $29 billion race to own how America sleeps is heating up
+The $29 billion battle to own how America sleeps is heating up

 But achieving this level of brand awareness in such a short time comes at a cost.
 Casper spends an estimated $80 million a year on marketing.
 It blankets billboards, taxis, and subways in major cities with ads, and has also invested in national TV, radio, and podcast ads.
 It has also spent money making sure that it has favorable reviews on mattress blogs, which are an important driver of traffic to online mattress websites.
 Last year, Fast Company reported about how Casper sued three mattress bloggers, who had posted negative reviews, for false advertising.

 Saatva, on the other hand, has been far more judicious about its marketing.
 After seven years in business, it has just launched its first TV commercials.
-“We have always been very ROI focused when it came to marketing,” Rudzin says.
+“We have always been very ROI-focused when it came to marketing,” Rudzin says.
 “I never threw money to the wind.
 This year, thanks to our manufacturing and delivery network, we are now in a position to go out and build our brand, and put big money behind it.”

 Amerisleep, for its part, hasn’t invested much in branding at all.
 “We’ve been a little bit sleepy when it comes to media and flashy marketing,” Kittaneh says.
 “We’ve been so focused on the engineering of the product and thinking about what makes people sleep better.
 But the fact that Casper has pumped so much money into branding has actually helped grow awareness of the online mattress category as a whole, so we see it as a good thing.”